Beach Too Sandy, Bryan Too Breaky

 but I think a good chunk of them are because when I look at them, I can see

 a profile picture of the person.

-That helps, you know, a dog eyeball.
+You know, a dog eyeball.
 You know what I'm saying?
-Like a picture taken by grandma on a table.
+Like a picture taken by grandma on a TV.

 It's like a picture of Elvis that they took of their computer screen.
 Yes.

 Or a picture of their shoes.
-Oh, that's a good one.

 Okay.
 Ready?
 Ready.

-Rhonda says, Has anyone else seen the googly eyeballs on the mailbox at dot dot dot?
-Should I call the police or just go to, or just go to City Hall to have them remove it?
+Rhonda says, has anyone else seen the googly eyeballs on the mailbox at dot dot dot?
+Should I call the police or just go to or just go to City Hall to have them remove it?

-It is scaring my dog. dog.
+It is scaring my dog.

 It's scaring my dog.
-It's a fucking Halloween lady.
+Fucking Halloween lady.

 I love that.